-Students must have submitted proper documentation of all required health information or provide a documented statement of medical/religious exemption prior to the commencement of classes, clinical, and/or continuation in the Program.
-Yearly health physicals, TB tests, flu vaccines, and HIPAA are required.
-Students not meeting these requirements will not be permitted to participate in classes, clinics, or laboratory experiences.
-Should a student elect not to be vaccinated against the flu, the must sign the "Declination of Influenza Vaccination for Health Care Personnel" form (See Forms Manual) and will need to wear a surgical mask at all times during clinical rotations.
-The student is expected to be responsible for remaining compliant with updates on all required immunizations, test results, medical clearance forms, and annual health assessments.
-Failure to do so will result in the suspension of clinical experiences and, in some cases, suspension from class attendance and, possibly, the Program.
-Be advised that Trocaire College must provide student health information to clinical agencies.
+Students must have submitted proper documentation of all required health information or provide a documented statement of medical/religious exemption prior to the commencement of classes, clinical and/or continuation in the Program.
+Yearly health physical, TB tests, flu vaccines, and HIPAA are required.
+Students not meeting these requirements will not be permitted to participate in classes, clinics or laboratory experiences.
+Should a student elect NOT to be vaccinated against the flu, the student must sign the "Declination of Influenza Vaccination for Health Care Personnel" form (See Forms Manual) and will need to wear a surgical mask at all times during clinical rotations.

+The student is expected to be responsible for remaining compliant with updates of all required immunizations test results, medical clearance forms, and annual health assessments.
+Failure to do so will result in suspension of clinical experiences, and in some cases suspension from class attendance and possibly, the program.
+Be advised that Trocaire College must provide student health information to clinical agencies as required by New York State Department of Health regulations and legal contracts with affiliating agencies.
 Students are advised that the College and the clinical agencies associated with the Medical Imaging Programs will rely upon the health information supplied by the student.
-Any student who withholds or knowingly submits incorrect/inaccurate health information shall be subject to disciplinary action.
-(See the College Catalog)
+Any student who withholds or knowingly submits incorrect and/or inaccurate health information shall be subject to disciplinary action.

-B. Drug and Alcohol Policy
+Drug and Alcohol Policy

-Substance abuse is a major health problem throughout the United States, and Trocaire College is committed to establishing a drug- and alcohol-free environment.
+Substance abuse is a major health problem throughout the United States and Trocaire College is committed to establishing a drug- and alcohol-free environment.
 Trocaire College Policy #604 addresses drug and/or alcohol use, explicitly prohibiting such use on campus or at off-campus college events.
 Clinical site violations are directed to the specific program for regulation.
 As such, the Radiologic Technology Program has implemented the following Drug Testing Policy: